 The SCR for Underwriting Risks is calculated using the Standard Formula approach.
-The measurement is made by applying pre-defined stresses to the best estimate liabilities at levels calibrated to the Solvency II confidence level of 99.5%.
+The measurement is made by applying pre-defined stresses to the best estimate liabilities at levels calibrated to the UK Solvency II confidence level of 99.5%.

-- For the Mortality Risks, the uncertainty in insured population mortality and its impact on the Company is measured by applying permanent and catastrophe stresses to the policyholders' death rates. - For longevity risk, an instantaneous and permanent decrease of 20% is made to the mortality rates used to calculate the technical provisions - For Lapse Risk, the measurement is calculated as the worst case of the effect of a permanent increase or decrease in the underlying lapse rates, analysed at policy option level, or a mass lapse event. - Expense Risk is measured through the application of stresses to the amount of expenses and expense inflation that the Company expects to incur in the future. - Health Catastrophe risk, which in SCR terms is dominated by mass accident exposure, is assessed by considering the largest exposures in each country in which business is written.
-The exposure assessment includes consideration of risk aggregation due to geographical proximity of insured lives across different policies. - Premium and Reserve risk is calculated using a factor based approach to the reserves for this run-off business.
+- For the Mortality Risks, the uncertainty in insured population mortality and its impact on the Company is measured by applying permanent and catastrophe stresses to the policyholders' death rates. - For longevity risk, an instantaneous and permanent decrease of 20% is made to the mortality rates used to calculate the technical provisions - For Lapse Risk, the measurement is calculated as the worst case of the effect of a permanent increase or decrease in the underlying lapse rates, analysed at policy option level, or a mass lapse event. - Expense Risk is measured through the application of stresses to the amount of expenses and expense inflation that the Company expects to incur in the future. - Health Catastrophe risk, which in SCR terms is dominated by accident concentration exposure, is assessed by considering the largest exposures in each country in which business is written. - Premium and Reserve risk is calculated using a factor based approach to the reserves for this run-off business.